The Advocate (Stamford, Conn.)

 [Stay on top of transportation news: Get TTNews in your inbox.]

-XPO ranks No. 3 on the Transport Topics Top 100 list of the largest for-hire carriers in North America, and No. 6 on the TT100 logistics list.
+XPO ranks No. 3 on the Transport Topics Top 100 list of the largest for-hire carriers in North America.
+GXO ranks No. 6 on the TT Top 100 list of the largest logistics companies.

 Want more news?
 Listen to today's daily briefing below or go here for more info: